 Below you will find a list of UVM offices and student organizations that are affiliated with the Center for Cultural Pluralism.

-A campus wide organization that serves and represents faculty, staff and graduate students of color at the University of Vermont.
+The ALANA Coalition (ALCO) is a campus wide organization that serves and represents faculty, staff and graduate students of color at the University of Vermont.

 Center for Holocaust Studies